a place & time

 Shana decided to train as a counsellor after volunteering with a charity supporting new mothers with post-natal illness, which remains a particular interest.

-Shana's past work experience has been in a busy NHS GP surgery, working with GP referred clients.
-She's helped client's with a broad range of presenting issues, such as depression, anxiety, loss, relationship issues, self-harm, work related bullying and obsessive compulsive behaviours.
+Shana's previous work experience is varied working in both the public and private sector.
+This experience includes a busy NHS GP surgery, working with GP referred clients, as an Associate Counsellor at a women's charitable agency and an Associiate Counsellor at a London University.
+She's helped client's with a broad range of presenting issues, such as depression, anxiety, loss, relationship issues, infertility issues, self-harm, work related bullying and obsessive compulsive behaviours.

-Each session is charged at £60.
+Each session is charged at £60, for daytime appts and £65 for evening appts.
 Fees may be paid on the day in cash or by BACS transfer in advance.
 Please give 48 hours notice for any cancelled sessions, so that the cost of the session is not charged to you.

 Before we meet I offer a free telephone consultation, where you can ask any questions.
 The first session is called an assessment, where we get to know each other.